ArnasJ98/forever-Young/README.md

 I added a pricing list so that they don't have to ask us how the system works it's displayed to them just by a click of a button.

 <h2>Features</h2>
-When you open open the website the first thing you will see is a carousel with flowing images of people excersing
+When you open open the website the first thing you will see is a carousel with flowing images of people exercising

 If you scroll down you will come across 2 reviews that we have showcased on the website for people to read and see what there experience was like after being with us for 3 months.